-Discernment of callings is one of the key outcomes of Christian liberal arts education, and the classroom experience is critical to that discernment.
-That’s why the Opus Faculty Fellowship program exists, to help faculty bring vocationally formative elements into the curriculum itself.
+The process of discerning one’s calling is a key outcome of a Christian liberal arts education, and the classroom serves as a critical component of that discernment.
+The Faculty Fellowship program exists to help faculty bring vocationally formative elements into the curriculum.

-Each year, Opus accepts a multi-disciplinary group of Wheaton faculty into this program.
-Fellows study vocation and human flourishing in the Christian tradition and the relationships of these themes to the Christian liberal arts through a series of readings and seminar discussions.
-These studies culminate as each fellow produces a teaching project with pedagogical resources that will anchor vocational themes in their classrooms.
-The fellowship comes with a stipend.
+A multi-disciplinary group of Wheaton faculty is accepted into this program each year.
+Fellows study vocation and human flourishing in the Christian liberal arts tradition and they explore how these ideas can be applied to problems in the marketplace and society.
+Their studies culminate with a teaching project featuring pedagogical resources that will anchor vocational themes in their courses.

-- Generate teaching tools that anchor vocation in the classroom
+- Generate teaching tools that anchor a generative approach to vocation in the classroom

 - Build a customized faith and vocation resource library